-You work for the family business and are applying for an MBA.
+You work for the family business and are applying to MBA programs.
 Will this background be a net plus for you, or a minus?
 How can you make the most of this experience?

-Whether you work for your family’s tiny startup with headquarters in your home’s basement, at one of the local grocery stores your family owns, or at your family’s multimillion-dollar enterprise with hundreds of employees, you definitely have numerous strengths that you can highlight in your essays.
+Whether you work for your family’s tiny start-up with headquarters in your home’s basement, at one of the local grocery stores your family owns, or at your family’s multimillion-dollar enterprise with hundreds of employees, you have numerous strengths you can highlight in your essays.

 Benefits of working for your family business